Tennessee Heritage Protection Act

 The Tennessee Historical Commission is supported by a professional full-time staff that is responsible for the day-to-day operation of the State Historic Preservation Office and other state and federal programs.
 The staff cannot vote on petitions for a waiver to the Tennessee Heritage Protection Act.

-More information about the Tennessee Historical Commission and its state and federal programs is located at https://tn.gov/environment/section/thc-tennessee-historical-commission.
+- View more information regarding the Tennessee Historical Commission and its state and federal programs.

 Tennessee Heritage Protection Act